 JSHint

 JSHint comes packaged with both a command line interface (CLI) that takes the a list of files to be analysed as an argument and a node.js library.
-Both can be configured via configuration files or directives in code comments.
+Both can be configured via configuration files or diConfiguration

+JSHint checks the code against a set of rules.
+Each of these rules can be turned on and off, arectives in code comments.
 It also has various plugins for build systems and editors.
 See the Plugins section below.

-Configuration

-JSHint checks the code against a set of rules.
-Each of these rules can be turned on and off, and in some cases configured further.
+nd in some cases configured further.
 There are two configuration methods:

 Configuration Files: JSHint configuration is stored as JSON in a file, which contains an object where, for each property, the name identifies the rule and the value configures that rule.
 You can specify this file when running JSHint or it can search for a file called .jshintrc.
 When searching it will look up the folder hierarchy from the current working folder for this .jshintrc file.
 (Alternatively, one can specify rules in the package.json file but this is not appropriate for the AnglarJS project because we need different configuration for different parts of the project.)